 1. Heaven, Charing Cross

 One of the best-known, most historic gay clubs in London stationed up in its iconic Charing Cross spot.
-From opening up in 1979 between the arches of CC station to hosting acid house nights in the 1980s and becoming a world-renowned super club that rivalled the likes of New York’s The Saint.
-Heaven holds over 1,500 people each night, and hosts both live gigs and club nights, boasting past performers such as A-ha, Dua Lipa, Madonna, Pet Shop Boys, plus many more.
-You better believe it’ll always be full to the brim.
+It’s gone from opening in 1979 between the arches of CC station to hosting acid house nights in the 1980s and becoming a world-renowned superclub to rival the likes of New York’s The Saint.
+Heaven holds over 1,500 people each night, and hosts both live gigs and club nights, boasting past performers such as A-ha, Caroline Polachek, Madonna, Pet Shop Boys, Dorian Electra, and many more.
+You better believe it’s always full to the brim.

 📍 The Arches, Villiers Street, WC2N 6NG.
 Nearest station is Charing Cross.